33.2 Endogenous Sample Selection

 • With strong exclusion restriction for the covariate in the correction equation, the variation in this variable can help identify the control for selection

-To combat [Sample Selection], we can
+To deal with [Sample Selection], we can

 • Randomization: participants are randomly selected into treatment and control.